zammad/zammad-user-documentation/extras/knowledge-base.rst

 In general, permissions of a parent category are inherited!
 If you want to grant edit permissions for a sub-category for a specific role for example, set the upper level to "reader" and the desired sub-category to "editor".
-The other way round is not possible (permissions can only be widened, not restricted).
+The same workflow applies to granting "none" permissions, effectively hiding a given sub-category.
+The other way round is not possible.
+A role with "editor" permission has full access to it's sub-categories, so it's pointless to limit it's permissions.
+"None" permissions also cannot be changed down the tree since there would be no path to access permitted sub-categories.
 If you can't select permissions in the table, this could be the reason.

-The roles require **knowledge base reader permission**.
-Your administrator has to provide the relevant groups with reader permissions for the knowledge base.
-If you're unsure, please ask your administrator to configure the :admin-docs:`role permissions </manage/roles/agent-permissions.html>` accordingly.

 .. warning::
    * Be aware that public answers are always available!